 Blue Water Veterans are not presumed to have been exposed to Agent Orange or other herbicides.
 Some of the open sea ships docked to the shore of Vietnam, operated in Vietnam's close coastal waters and sent smaller vessels ashore, or conducted operations on the inland waterways of Vietnam.

 Blue Water Veterans who did not set foot in Vietnam or serve aboard ships that operated on the inland waterways of Vietnam anytime between January 9, 1962 and May 7, 1975 must show on a factual basis that they were exposed to herbicides during military service in order to receive disability compensation for diseases related to Agent Orange exposure.
 These claims are decided on a case-by-case basis.

 Exception: Blue Water Veterans with non-Hodgkin's lymphoma may be granted service-connection without showing inland waterway service or that they set foot in Vietnam.
 This is because VA also recognizes non-Hodgkin's lymphoma as related to service in Vietnam or the waters offshore of Vietnam during the Vietnam Era.

-VA asked the Health and Medicine Division (HMD) (formally known as the Institute of Medicine) of the National Academy of Sciences' Institute of Medicine (IOM) to review the medical and scientific evidence regarding Blue Water Veterans’ possible exposure to Agent Orange and other herbicides.
+VA asked the Health and Medicine Division (HMD) (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine to review the medical and scientific evidence regarding Blue Water Veterans’ possible exposure to Agent Orange and other herbicides.

-IOM's report Blue Water Navy Vietnam Veterans and Agent Orange Exposure was released in May 2011.
-The report concluded that "there was not enough information for the IOM to determine whether Blue Water Navy personnel were or were not exposed to Agent Orange."
+HMD's report Blue Water Navy Vietnam Veterans and Agent Orange Exposure was released in May 2011.
+The report concluded that "there was not enough information for the HMD to determine whether Blue Water Navy personnel were or were not exposed to Agent Orange."

 Eligible Veterans may receive the following VA benefits:

 Surviving spouses, dependent children and dependent parents of Veterans who were exposed to Agent Orange and died as the result of diseases related to Agent Orange exposure may be eligible for survivors' benefits.

 VA can help determine Agent Orange exposure or qualifying service in Vietnam after you you file a claim for compensation benefits.